camunda-community-hub/camunda-cloud-docker-compose/README.md

 You'll notice [Identity](http:/localhost:8084)/[Keycloak](http:/localhost:18080) are being used to log into each application.

 Zeebe, Operate, Tasklist, along with Optimize require a separate network from Identity as you'll see in the docker-compose file.
-You'll also notice there are two exporters defined in the zeebe-application.yml file, one for Operate and Tasklist and one for Optimize.
 Feedback and updates are welcome!